aanya-2427/moviemash/README.md

 ### Cast-info

-Get the details of the top castof the searched movie and on clicking the know more button which appears on hovering over them , get infromation about them.
+After searching the movie,get the details of the top cast of the searched movie and on clicking the know more button which appears on hovering over them , get information about them.

 <img src="ReadMe_images/ss5.png" alt="Cast info screen" width="700"/>